appfoundry/Reliant/README.md

 return objects through its objectForKey:inContext: method.
 When work is done, the initializing property should be true/YES/whatever-other-bool-literal-you-prefer.

-*Remark* Although the framework is extendible, we encourage you to use the provided configurator.
+**Remark:** Although the framework is extendible, we encourage you to use the provided configurator.

 #### Example